RubyLLM

 Is RubyLLM free?

 Yes, RubyLLM offers a free tier.
 Open source Ruby gem, free to use.
-Costs based on underlying LLM provider API usage (OpenAI, Anthropic, etc.)
+Costs based on underlying LLM provider API usage (OpenAI, Anthropic, etc.) Pricing shown is as last reviewed and may change — confirm current pricing on the vendor's site.

 What are RubyLLM alternatives?